Here, Preschool are learning how to respect and care for the natural environment.

 At Devonshire Primary Academy, our pupils receive a rich, broad, balanced and deep curriculum, enabling them to gain an appreciation of life in all its fullness.
 Whilst the importance of geographical knowledge is recognised, we also wish to inspire and create globally-aware pupils who have the skills and attitudes to continue to appreciate the world around them.

 Our Geography Curriculum

+This order of learning allows the children to learn knowledge and techniques which they will then apply in subsequent terms.
 The Geography curriculum is designed to help pupils form a Geography schema within their long-term memories.
-Our Geography schema is a way of organising semantic and procedural knowledge in a meaningful way; through the threshold concepts and relevant milestones that underpin the subject.
+Our Geography schema is a way of organising semantic and procedural knowledge in a meaningful way; through the knowledge buttons (threshold concepts) and relevant milestones that underpin the subject.

-- Locational Knowledge (this concept involves general geographical knowledge, position and significance, UK and Global.)
+Locational Knowledge – This concept involves general geographical knowledge, position and significance, both UK and Global.

-- Place Knowledge (this concept involves comparing and contrasting a variety of different places across several continents.)
+Human Geography – This concept involves exploring Human Geography on a local and global scale, comparing and contrasting a variety of different places across several continents.

-Learning is most effective with spaced repetition; each year progresses on the previous year’s learning, where children move through basic, advancing and deep understanding of the knowledge categories.
+Learning is most effective with spaced repetition; each year progresses on the previous where children move through basic, advancing and deep understanding of the knowledge buttons.
 This enables children to gain geographical perspective by placing their growing knowledge into different contexts.
 Retrieval of previously learnt content is a frequent and regular feature of all geography lessons.

 Through repetition of these key concepts, children connect topics together and revisit knowledge categories in many ways.
 Children connect knowledge and build an understanding of the human and physical geography of the world.